 The 404 wagon certainly was more space efficient, not to mention fuel-efficient.
 But who cared about that in 1971?

 Before we leave the 404, let’s take a quick look at some interesting derivatives.
 My personal favorite: the dump truck.
 Yes! that’s exactly what I need; a wagon, and a matching 404 dumper, or tipper, as the English more appropriately call it.

 I can’t really explain this one; mother-in-law’s private traveling compartment?

 That camper looks exactly like a Chinook.
+In fact, it must be one, or a faithful copy, but riding on a 404.
 Add it to my dream fleet.

 And when I go, please let it be in this.